United States Armed Forces: Women in the armed forces

-In 1974, the first six women naval aviators earned their wings as Navy pilots.
-The congressionally mandated prohibition on women in combat places limitations on the pilots' advancement, but at least two retired as captains.
-The 1991 Gulf War proved to be the pivotal time for the role of women in the U.S. Armed Forces to come to the attention of the world media; there are many reports of women engaging enemy forces during the conflict.
+In 1974, the first six female naval aviators earned their wings as Navy pilots.
+The Combat Exclusion Policy that prohibited women in combat placed limitations on the pilots' advancement, but at least two retired as captains.

+The role of women in the U.S. Armed Forces received global media attention during the 1991 Gulf War, though their perception in media was skewed during this time period as little media attention was given to the situations where women faced combat.